thephpleague/csv/docs/9.0/reader/record-mapping.md

 By default, the deserialization engine will convert public properties using their name.
 In other words, if there is a class property, which name is the same as a column name, the column value will be assigned to this property.
-The appropriate type is used if the record cell value is a `string` or `null` and the object public properties ares typed with
+The appropriate type used for the record cell value is a `string` or `null` and the object public properties ares typed with

 - a scalar type (`string`, `int`, `float`, `bool`)